timotheus/django-chronograph/README.rst

 Chronograph
 ===========

-This project was forked from the the django-chronograph project on bitbuckt.
+This project was forked from the django-chronograph project on bitbuckt.

 https://bitbucket.org/wnielson/django-chronograph/